 Flagship projects

 The Materials and Interactions Department (MINT) at Mines Saint-Étienne leads several flagship projects reflecting its expertise in innovative materials and processes.
-Here are some of these projects:
+Here are some of these projects.

-HyGen Project
+INSTINCT Project

 Institutional Partners